-Everyone’s time will be different.
-Take a good long look at that time, that minute or two on the screen.
-That time represents the precious seconds you won’t use reading questions or considering the possible answers on the ACT Reading or Science Tests.
+Everyone’s time will be different, so take a good long look at that time, that minute or two you spent filling in bubbles.
+That time represents the precious seconds you won’t use solving problems on the exam.
 That time belongs to the bubbles.

 Defeating the Bubbles